Bullspippen/Node.js-Command-line-Application-SVG-Logo-Maker/README.md

 THEN I am shown a 300x200 pixel image that matches the criteria I entered

-Check out this Link to the Chrome Extension: (https://drive.google.com/file/d/1tm-Z-nPiqvevwXfHBGUEVFp3L-yKVFNH/view)
+Check out this Link to the Chrome Extension: [SVG Logo Maker](https://drive.google.com/file/d/1tm-Z-nPiqvevwXfHBGUEVFp3L-yKVFNH/view)